silzai/ObsidianNotes/Notes/RandomStudyNotes/Arabic/Types of Hamza (ا-أ).md

 ___
 # Also
 - all imperative forms of verbs of (sometimes 3,) 5 and 6 letters have the Hamzatul-wasl, aside from these the Hamzatul-Qata\`a remains

-- حرف:
+>[!info] Definition of حرف:
-	- If a word starts with somewhere in the mouth, it is only then considered a حرف, the long vowels ا, و, and ي are not حرف since they do not "start" from somewhere in the mouth, but just end from the continuation of other letters.
+ If a word starts with somewhere in the mouth, it is only then considered a حرف, the long vowels ا, و, and ي are not حرف since they do not "start" from somewhere in the mouth, but just end from the continuation of other letters.